floyd88/mandanetwork/README.md

 <script type="text/javascript" src="//mandanetwork.com/media/custom201310.js" />
 ```

+Less code:

+Copy less code from less/custom.less to the custom css/less area in PageLines.

 ## Install Plugin

 1) Create a directory for the mandanetwork plugin, `wp-content/plugins/mandanetwork` then copy the